-- 2. Certifies that Applicant understands the assurances and certification in the application; and - 3.
+- 1. Approves the filing of an application for the (name of the project); and - 2.
+Certifies that Applicant understands the assurances and certification in the application; and - 3.
 Certifies that Applicant or title holder will have sufficient funds to operate and maintain the project(s) consistent with the land tenure requirements; or will secure the resources to do so; and - 4.
 Certifies that it will comply with all provisions of Section 1771.5 of the California Labor Code; and - 5.
 If applicable, certifies that the project will comply with any laws and regulations including, but not limited to, the California Environmental Quality Act (CEQA), legal requirements for building codes, health and safety codes, and disabled access laws, and that prior to commencement of construction all applicable permits will have been obtained; and - 6.
-Certifies that Applicant will work towards the State Planning Priorities intended to promote equity. strengthen the economy, protect the environment, and promote public health and safety as included in Government Code Section 65041.1; and - 7, Appoints the (designate position, not person occupying position) designee, as agent to conduct all negotiations, execute and submit all documents including, but not limited to, applications, agreements, payment requests and so on, which may be necessary for the completion of the aforementioned project(s).
+Certifies that Applicant will work towards the State Planning Priorities intended to promote equity, strengthen the economy, protect the environment, and promote public health and safety as included in Government Code Section 65041.1; and - 7, Appoints the (designate position, not person occupying position) , or designee, as agent to conduct all negotiations, execute and submit all documents including, but not limited to, applications, agreements, payment requests and so on, which may be necessary for the completion of the aforementioned project(s).

-Approved and adopted the day of 20 I, the undersigned, hereby certify that the foregoing Resolution Number was d uly adopted l by the (Governing Body) Following Roll Call Vote: Ayes:

-Clerk/Secretary for the Governing Board
+Approved and adopted the day of 2($0{}$.
+I, the e undersigned, hereby / certify tha the foregoing Resolution N Number was duly adop ted by the - - (Governing Body) Following Roll Call Vote: Ayes: Nos: Absent: \overline{C} erk/Secreta ry for the Governing Board